WARRIOR COUNTRY

 VARSITY ASSISTANT COACH

-This is Coach Morgan's sixth year with Westlake Basketball.
+This is Coach Morgan's seventh year with Westlake Basketball.

 Coach Morgan played basketball at UNLV for two years.
 He then played one year at Pierce College and finished his college playing career at Division II Cal State LA.
 After his senior year in college, he was invited to multiple different NBA champs.
 He decided to play professional basketball overseas in a few different countries.
 Coach Morgan also loves competing in the Drew League, playing with and against the top pro-am players in the world.